-2008 Action Included in 2017 Update Status Progress Strategies: Hazmat Goal 3: Preparedness and Equipment Encourage attendance/ training to at least the Hazardous Materials Awareness and Weapons of Mass Destruction (CBRNE) level training for the ten Office of Domestic Preparedness disciplines as appropriate. - 7.
-Continue to expand the use of mutual aid agreements and memoranda of understanding to improve response coordination between local, state, and federal agencies and appropriate private sectors.
-Fillmore County has chosen not to revisit the 2008 mitigation actions.
-They have elected to create new not to revisit the 2008 e elected to create new Discuss with countywide Emergency Management Advisory Group the possibility of designating hazardous materials/waste transportation routes and requiring hazmat handlers to use designated routes. actions for 2010 that are more r IEEVAIII AIIU ACIIOIADIE.
+2008 Action Included in 2017 Undate Status Progress Strategies: Hazmat Goal 3: Preparedness and Equipment 0 Encourage attendance/ training to at least the Hazardous Materials Awareness and Weapons of Mass Destruction (CBRNE) level training for the ten Office of Domestic Preparedness disciplines as appropriate. - Continue to expand the use of mutual aid agreements and memoranda of understanding to improve response coordination between local, state, and federal agencies and appropriate private sectors.
+Fillmore Co mitigation a unty has cho ctions.
+They Fillmore County has chosen not to revisit the 2008 mitigation actions.
+They have elected to create new Discuss with countywide Emergency Management Advisory Group the possibility of designating hazardous materials/waste transportation routes and requiring hazmat handlers to use designated routes. actions 101 20 11016 felevallt altu acuollanic.
 Strategies: Dam & Levee Failure Goal 1: Maintain structural integrity of Dams & Levees Encourage adequate funding to repair and maintain dams, levees, and other similar water retention structures.
-Fillmore County has chosen not to revisit the 2008 not to revisit the 2008 Examine the purchase of Automated Warning Systems that includes rain gauges to monitor stream levels, and Dam level gauges to monitor water levels. mitigation actions.
-They have elected to create new actions for 2016 that are more relevant and actionable. e elected to create new relevant and actionable.
+Fillmore Co unty has cho Fillmore County has chosen not to revisit the 2008 Examine the purchase of Automated Warning Systems that includes rain gauges to monitor stream levels, and Dam level gauges to monitor water levels. actions for 20 cuons.
+1ney 16 that are n mugation actions.
+They have elected to create new actions for 2016 that are more relevant and actionable.
 Strategies: Water Supply Contamination Goal 1: Quality Protection Continue to regulate well construction, sealing, and the annual registration of monitoring and remedial wells.
 Continue to enforce Minnesota Rules Chapter 7020 and inspect feedlots regularly, enforcing violations.
 Provide a well-testing service for private well owners.
 Review well disclosure documents for the purpose of sealing private wells within city limits at property sale.
 Evaluate and follow goals and actions outlined in the Fillmore County Water Management Plan.
 Enforce disclosures of wells that are on properties that are foreclosed; especially within city limits.
-T:11 00000 - 14 41 - 1 - 1 4 - 1 Continue to work with the SWCD to enforce Minnesota Rules Chapter 7080 for all newly installed septic systems.
-Filmore County has chosen not to revisit the 2008 mitigation actions.
-They have elected to create new actions for 2016 that are more relevant and actionable not to revisit the 2008 e elected to create new relevant and actionable Enforce well water quality standards at the time of property sale.
+Continue to work with the SWCD to enforce Minnesota Rules Chapter 7080 for all newly installed septic systems. mitigation a unty nas cno ctions.
+They 16 that are n Furnore County has chosen not to revisit the 2008 mitigation actions.
+They have elected to create new actions for 2016 that are more relevant and actionable Enforce well water quality standards at the time of property sale.
 Regulate new well construction and old well sealing through a permitting process that includes inspection and compliance.
 Enforce septic system construction standards at the time of inspections during property sale or bedroom addition.
 Administer a septic system maintenance program that requires that every system is pumped or inspected every three years.
 Educate floodplain well owners about protecting drinking water wells from flooding.